21CSM/rust-dev-template/README.md

 Additionally, this template provides the following Nix commands:

 - `nix run .#build`: Build the project in release mode
+- `nix run .#check`: Check the code to make sure it compiles
 - `nix run .#run`: Run the project in release mode
 - `nix run .#debug`: Debug the project with LLDB
 - `nix run .#test`: Run tests